wp-plugins/universal-edit-button/readme.txt

 == Description ==

-Adds a link in the head of the page that will activate the <a href="http://universaleditbutton.org/">Universal Edit Button</a> if the user has it installed.
-The button is an icon in the URL bar that indicates a web page is editable, and takes the user directly to the edit view.
+The <a href="http://universaleditbutton.org/">Universal Edit Button</a> is an icon in the URL bar that indicates a web page is editable; and clicking it takes the user directly to the edit view.
+This plugin adds a tag in the head of each post and page, that will activate the UEB if the user has it installed and has edit rights for that page.

 == Usage ==